Quantum Hyperdeterminants and Hyper-Pfaffians: Conclusion and discussion

 For $m=4$, if one uses the quantum Weyl algebra to define the quadra\-tic relations for quantum hypermatrices, there are more relations than our current approach of using the quantum exterior algebra.
 However, it seems that the quantum Weyl algebra is also not enough to make $\hdet_q$ central.

-\centerline{\bf Acknowledgments} This work is supported by Simons Foundation 198129 and NSFC grant Nos.
-11271138 and 11531004.
-The second author thanks the hospitality of North Carolina State University and CSC Fellowship during the project.
+\centerline{\bf Acknowledgments} This work is supported by NSFC grant Nos.
+11271138 and 11531004, and Simons Foundation 198129.
+The second author thanks the hospitality of North Carolina State University and support from China Scholarship Council during the project.

 0.1in